DallanQ/race_for_the_galaxy/QA.md

 Each consume power may be used once (or multiple times if so listed on the arrow), each good may only be used in one consume power.
 The total number of goods consumed may be none, some, or all of the goods you currently have available, depending on your available powers.

-> If a player has not cards in play with consume powers and did not elect a consume action, are they unable to consume, even if another player had chosen the consume action?
+> If a player has no cards in play with consume powers and did not elect a consume action, are they unable to consume, even if another player had chosen the consume action?

 Yes even if they chose the consume phase, they would be unable to consume.
 They may be able to trade one card if they took Consume:trade, but may not consume any goods.